oferitz/error-coder/README.md

 `options` include:
-  * `namespace {String}`: The name that will prefix the unique errorCode. if omitted it will be created automatically for you.
+  * `namespace {String}`: The name that will prefix the unique errorCode.
+    If omitted it will be created automatically for you, first by trying to read the name attribute from your `package.json` file, if the name includes '-' it takes the first letter of each separated word, otherwise it will just take the first ?
+3 letters.
+    If for some reason the name could be generatd from `package.json` file, the name space will be 'APP'.
   * `errorsMap {Object}`: An object that define possible errors and their related messages (see example above).
+  * `errorDelimiter {string}`: A character for separating the error codes. defaults to `_`.
+  * `messageDelimiter {string}`: A character for separating the errors messages. defaults to `\n`.

 ## EC.setStatus(statusCode)

 Set a new group of errors.
+This is the actual status code of the http response.
 The `statusCode` should match to one of your `errorsMap` entries.
-After setting new status adding new error(`EC.add`) and sending (`EC.send`) are related to the current status until you set a `statusCode`
+After setting new status adding new error(`EC.add`) and sending (`EC.send`) will are related to the current status until you set a new `statusCode`

 ## EC.add(errorCode, [messageVariables])